nypublicradio/audiogram/THEMES.md

 After you've edited `settings/themes.json`, you'll want to run either `npm run rebuild` or `npm start` to rebundle the new themes for the editor.

-### A note about layout

-When designing your own themes, keep in mind that web browsers and social apps put a variety of overlays on videos when they're paused or playing, like a progress bar at the bottom or a fat play button in the middle.
-Try to space things out so that important parts of your design aren't obscured.

 ### A note about fonts

 By default, Audiogram will already have access to fonts on your system.
 This might be fine for local use, but it will become a problem on a server without the fonts you're used to, or if you want to use a specific font across lots of installations.